Your laptop comes with a shelf life.

 The exact steps for an OS install vary by laptop.
 Be sure to do what’s right for your device.

 You’ll focus on cleaning up the inside of the computer.
-After all, that’s where damage gets done.
+After all, that’s where the damage gets done.
 Nevertheless, you don’t want to neglect the exterior.

 Sometimes you want a new laptop because yours looks ugly.
 The nicer it looks, the more likely you are to want to keep it.
 Updating the exterior will help you achieve this mind state.